rogiervandenberg/arb-translator/README.md

 This CLI aims to solve this problem by using the Google Translate API to translate the ARB files automatically and effortlessly.

+## Setup, TL;DR

+- Compile this project and add the built executable to your Flutter project folder
+- Create a Google Cloud project and enable the Translate API, with an API key
+- Create a new `translations.yaml` file in your project folder and add the API key to it

 ## Usage, TL;DR

-- Compile this project and add the executable to your Flutter project
-- Create a Google Cloud project and enable the Translate API, with an API key
-- Add the API key to your `l10n.yaml` file
-- Add a new text string to your project and run the executable
+Add a new text string to your project and run the executable

-## Usage, step by step
+## Setup, step by step

 ### Step 1: Compile the project and add the executable to your Flutter project